pdmyrs/shaman/README.md

 # shaman

+It's SHA man..

 Java networking with no dependencies

-This was created when I was trouble shooting Clay Tablet Connector It is based on the AWS ShaTest _hence the name ShaMan_, https://www.amazonsha256.com/shaTest.zip (no longer available), with additions from Clay Tablet Support.
+Based on the AWS ShaTest _hence the name ShaMan_, https://www.amazonsha256.com/shaTest.zip (no longer available), with some of my own additions

 Usage: